Mesa del Sol: Aperture Center

 Architect and New Mexico native Antoine Predock designed the Aperture Center building which opened in late 2008 as the centerpiece of Mesa del Sol.
 It is a LEED-certified environmentally friendly building clad in a glass curtain wall inspired by the shape of bone cells.
 The $11 million town center building has retail shops and restaurants on the ground floor and offices above.

 In 2016, the Aperture Center was purchased from Mesa Town Center Building 1 LLC by SC3 International which would relocate its headquarters to the building.
 At that time, the other tenants were the offices of Mesa Del Sol and the University of New Mexico's New Energy and Industrial Technology and Development Organization (NEDO).
 In 2018, Guzman Construction Solutions signed a lease for 17000 sqft of space.

 In popular culture

 The television show Breaking Bad (filmed in Albuquerque) utilized Mesa del Sol for most of the show's desert shoots and many notable scenes.
 Albuquerque Studios, located in the Mesa del Sol development, served as headquarters for the Breaking Bad film crew, as well as for the films The Avengers, The Lone Ranger, and The Book of Eli.
 The coordinates at which Breaking Bad character Walter White buries his money in the season 5 episode "Buried" — — actually points to Albuquerque Studios in Mesa del Sol.

-Championship Soccer Complex at Mesa Del Sol
+Championship Soccer Complex

-The world-class soccer complex has an agreement with Bernalillo County to construct facilities to make the property more useful to the New Mexico United Soccer Club and for other sports programs that plan to use the field.
+A soccer complex has an agreement with Bernalillo County to construct facilities to make the property more useful to the New Mexico United Soccer Club and for other sports programs that plan to use the field.